 645 Beacon St.

 Designed by Stanford White, one of America’s most famous architects, the Hotel Buckminster was the largest building in Kenmore Square when it was completed in 1897.
 Over the years, the hotel has played a notable role in the city’s history.
-Here the plan to fix the 1919 World Series was hatched, and 10 years later, in 1929, the hotel was the site of the nation’s first network radio broadcast.
+Here, the plot to fix the 1919 World Series was hatched, and 10 years later, in 1929, the hotel was the site of the nation’s first network radio broadcast.
 During World War II, part of the hotel was used to hold Italian prisoners of war.
 In the 1950s, George Wein (CAS’50, Hon.’15) opened the popular jazz club Storyville in the hotel, where legendary artists like Billie Holiday, Charles Mingus, and Louis Armstrong performed.
-Today, the hotel bills itself as “Boston’s only true budget hotel.”

-Boston bleeds green, especially on Saint Patrick’s Day, but the city was actually colonized by the English.
-Even so, British pubs are a rarity around here, which makes Cornwall’s a cherished fixture in Kenmore Square.
+Boston bleeds green, especially on St. Patrick’s Day, but the city was actually colonized by the English.
+Even so, British pubs are a rarity around here, which makes Cornwall’s a cherished square fixture.
+It recently moved a few doors down from its previous location at 654 Beacon, because of the construction of the north side of the square.
 With its steaming plates of bangers and mash and pints of hard-to-find English ales, Cornwall’s would make any Brit feel at home.
-It’s the perfect place to grab a glass of London Pride, a game of darts, or a round of Scrabble—the bar stocks a shelf of board games.
+It’s an excellent place to grab a glass of London Pride, a game of darts, or a round of Scrabble—the bar stocks a shelf of board games.

 Boston Beer Works